Smittyxc/gvsu-cis350-Coffee/docs/software_requirements_specifications.md

 - NF4: The system's UI shall retain a simplistic and minimal design

 __Security & Privacy__:
-- NF5: The system shall acheive secure register and sign-in through Supabase's Auth system
+- NF5: The system shall achieve secure register and sign-in through Supabase's Auth system
 - NF6: The system shall use row level secure in its database.
 - NF7: The system shall use JWTs for for user authentication with every API call.
 - NF8: Recipes shall remain private by default.
 - NF9: Public recipes shall not be editable by users unless copied first.
 - NF10: Unsuccessful logins shall be recorded in Supabase Auth logs.
-- NF11: Users shal receive email notification of important setting changes to their profile.
+- NF11: Users shall receive email notification of important setting changes to their profile.

 __Organizational__:
 - NF12: The system's development shall be documented in Jira logs and repo documents.
 - NF13: Source code shall be documented to provide a high level overview of each function, component, and API endpoint.
-- NF14: Source code shall adhere to Typescript standards for improved readability and maintainence.
+- NF14: Source code shall adhere to Typescript standards for improved readability and maintenance.

 __Scalability__:
 - NF15: Storage usage shall not exceed the free tier of Supabase.